tesoy-xx/DualSpeakerModXMI8L/README.md

 -
 Initial Release: v1.0 13/05/2019

 Update: v1.1 14/05/2019

-         ChangeLog: A mixer was added missing to better control the sound and that the effect is more effect.
+Changelog: A mixer was added missing to better control the sound and that the effect is more effect.

 Visit the support forum for more information and suggestions and thanks.